 The Royal College of Physicians (RCP) will be working with other stroke organisations, committed to improvements in stroke care, to develop a bespoke programme to fit their needs: GIRFT, TSA, BIASP and the Leadership Academy.
 We will be commissioning the King's Fund to deliver part of the programme.

-The programme will run over 12 months and will consist of face to face 2 day sessions with paid for accommodation to encourage networking amongst the cohort.
+The programme will run over 12 months and will consist of face to face 2-day sessions with paid for accommodation to encourage networking amongst the cohort.
 Funding for selected learners from England will be paid for by NHS England directly.
 There will be an accredited assignment where learners produce a structured reflection on their role as leader.

-Four 2-day sessions with accommodation provided at RCPs state of the art facilities in The Spine, Liverpool, including a 2 day session from King's Health on ‘self as leader’, one one-day online workshop, and a one day in person session linked to the annual UKSF conference.
+Four 2-day sessions with accommodation provided at RCPs state of the art facilities in The Spine, Liverpool, including a 2 day session from King's Health on ‘self as leader’, one one-day and one half-day online workshop, and briefing workshops, in person, linked to the annual UKSF conference.

 These will cover the following overarching themes:

 - Understanding the system